What is blue light and how can I protect my eyes from it?

 Therefore current scientific insights do not confirm a specific medical risk or acute hazard to the retina from digital devices and LED-type illuminations.

-Blue light is necessary for human colour and high-contrast vision, and photoentrainment of blue-light via photosensitive ganglion cells in the retina is elementary to our well-being.
+Blue light is necessary for human color and high-contrast vision, and photoentrainment of blue-light via photosensitive ganglion cells in the retina is elementary to our well-being.

 Luckily evidence shows that there is no direct retinal harm from digital displays.
 However, there are certain opto-physical effects relating to blue light passing through the ocular media (crystalline lens and vitreous) of our eye.
 These effects relate to limited vision quality and perceived visual discomfort.